-Students at the University of Wisconsin – Whitewater, whether undergraduate or graduate, receive expert guidance, pointers, and tools from career professionals during their major or emphasis selection process and career search.
-The Career and Leadership Development office is working with students at all levels to help them navigate their searches for positions.
+Students at UW-Whitewater, whether undergraduate or graduate, can receive expert guidance, tips and tools from career professionals during their major or emphasis selection process and career search.
+The Career and Leadership Development office works with students at all levels to help them navigate the process.

 The U.S. Bureau of Labor Statistics can also provide you with projections and national data on salaries and employment rates for specific business careers.

-The Career and Leadership Development Office supports several career fairs on campus, where you can meet with organizations that offer internships and full-time career employment.
-The office can also provide you with information on other career fairs in the region.
-See which career fairs are coming up.
+The Career and Leadership Development office supports several career fairs on campus, where you can meet with organizations offering internships and full-time career employment.
+Check the career fairs and events schedule for more details, including information on other career fairs in the region.

 Another way to meet with potential employers is to build your profile and post your resume on Handshake, an easy-to-use job and internship search tool where alumni and employers post positions available to UW-Whitewater students and alumni.
 Handshake has opportunities available on- and off-campus and in locations across the United States.

 You may contact Frank Lanko, senior business career adviser, directly for further assistance.